Let’s Get Ready to Rumble! Q&A on the 2014 Midterms

 David Nir is Political Director of Daily Kos.
 David is responsible for the site’s elections coverage, polling operations, race ratings, and candidate endorsements.
 Prior to joining the full-time staff at Daily Kos in 2011, David ran the Swing State Project, a blog focused on elections, under the pseudonym DavidNYC.
 He also practiced patent litigation.
 David, born in 1977, is a lifelong New Yorker, Democrat, and Mets fan.

-Carolyn Fiddler is Political Communications Director for The Atlas Project.
-She joined Atlas in June of 2013 after a tenure as a Communications and Strategic Response Specialist with AFT.
-Carolyn previously spent two years as the Communications Director for the Democratic Legislative Campaign Committee after working as the Director of External Affairs at Media Matters for America.
-She graduated from the University of Arkansas with a BA in international relations, European studies, and political science, and she received her JD from the College of William & Mary.
+Carolyn Fiddler returned to the DLCC in 2015 after serving as Political Communications Director for The Atlas Project, following a tenure as Strategic Communications Specialist with AFT.
+Prior to her previous stint as the DLCC’s Communications Director, she worked as Director of External Affairs at Media Matters for America.
+Carolyn graduated magna cum laude from the University of Arkansas with a BA in international relations and political science, and she received her JD from the College of William & Mary.
 Prior to law school, she was the Democratic Party of Virginia’s Communications Director and a Deputy Clerk at the Henrico County Juvenile and Domestic Relations District Court.
-Also, she loves comic books.
+Also, she loves comic books and roller coasters.

 Arjun Jaikumar has been a Contributing Editor at Daily Kos since December 2007, focusing primarily on electoral politics.
 From 2009 to 2010 he worked as Netroots Outreach Director at the Democratic Senatorial Campaign Committee.
 He is a graduate of Northwestern University and is currently pursuing a J.D. at Columbia Law School.
 Having lived in the districts of Barney Frank, Jan Schakowsky, Bob Menendez, Carolyn Maloney, Eleanor Holmes Norton, Michael Capuano, Ed Markey, and Charles Rangel, Arjun has never been represented by a Republican in the House.